Lam Ka Seng

 Lam Ka Seng (born 28 May 1994) is a Macanese international footballer who plays as a midfielder for Chao Pak Kei and the Macau national football team.

 International career

-Lam made his senior international debut in 2014, replacing Chi Hang Pang in a 0-0 draw with Guam.
-He scored in a 5-1 friendly defeat by Taiwan in late 2015.
+Lam made his senior international debut in 2014, replacing Pang Chi Hang in a 0–0 draw with Guam.
+He scored in a 5-1 friendly defeat by Chinese Taipei in late 2015.